anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 The code in this lab was originally developed by Tek Systems for Google Cloud.

 <hr>

 # 2. PRODUCT HIGHLIGHTS

+## 2.1.
+Managed Spark Servreless

+### About
+Use Managed Spark Serverless to run Spark batch workloads without provisioning and managing your own cluster.
+Specify workload parameters, and then submit the workload to the service.
+The service will run the workload on a managed compute infrastructure, autoscaling resources as needed.
+Managed Spark Serverless charges apply only to the time when the workload is executing.

+### Supported workload types
+There are two ways to run Managed Spark Serverless workloads: batch workloads and interactive sessions.

+#### Batch workloads
+Submit a batch workload to the Serverless for Apache Spark service using the Google Cloud console, Google Cloud CLI, or Dataproc API.
+The service runs the workload on a managed compute infrastructure, autoscaling resources as needed.
+Serverless for Apache Spark charges apply only to the time when the workload is executing.
+You can run applications in PySpark, Spark SQL, Spark R, Spark (Java or Scala).
+You can specify Spark properties when you submit a Serverless for Apache Spark batch workload.
+You can schedule a Spark batch workload as part of an Airflow workflow using an Airflow batch operator.

+#### Interactive sessions
+Write and run code in Jupyter notebooks during a Serverless for Apache Spark interactive session.
+You can create a notebook session in the following ways:

+- Run PySpark code in BigQuery Studio notebooks.
+Open a BigQuery Python notebook to create a Spark-Connect-based Serverless for Apache Spark interactive session.
+Each BigQuery notebook can have only one active Serverless for Apache Spark session associated with it.

+- Use the Dataproc JupyterLab plugin to create multiple Jupyter notebook sessions from templates that you create and manage.
+When you install the plugin on a local machine or Compute Engine VM, different cards that correspond to different Spark kernel configurations appear on the JupyterLab launcher page.
+Click a card to create a Serverless for Apache Spark notebook session, then start writing and testing your code in the notebook.

+The Dataproc JupyterLab plugin also lets you use the JupyterLab launcher page to take the following actions:
+Create Dataproc on Compute Engine clusters.
+Submit jobs to Dataproc on Compute Engine clusters.
+View Google Cloud and Spark logs.

+## 2.2.
+Managed Airflow Servreless

 <hr>

 <hr>